Skip to content

 Partner certification

-Learn how to provide translations for Stripe APIs that support localization.
+Learn how to provide translations for Stripe APIs that support localisation.

-You can display information to users in their preferred language by providing localized content for supported APIs.
+You can display information to users in their preferred language by providing localised content for supported APIs.

 1. Stripe provides the translatable fields for an API Group in XLIFF 2.0 format.